casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## NewValidator {#newvalidator}

-The public key for the new validator in a re-delegation using [UnbondingPurse](#unbondingpurse).
+The public key for the new validator in a redelegation using [UnbondingPurse](#unbondingpurse).

 ## Operation {#operation}